Can supplements actually help improve your thyroid function and help with things like weight loss or fatigue?

 When we talk about the reduction in thyroid hormone it’s important to realize that your body has the innate ability to withstand some degree of damage.

-This is why the onset of hypothyroid symptoms tend to be very gradual and occur over a long period of time.
+This is why the onset of hypothyroid symptoms tends to be very gradual and occurs over a long period of time.

 As the incidents and damage to your thyroid gland accrue the symptoms get worse and worse.

 Peripheral Thyroid Hormone Conversion (A.K.A.
 T4 to T3 conversion)